-Step 4: Gently slide the M.2 SSD into the M.2 socket, and secure on the opposite end with the Phillips screw, being careful not to over tighten the screw.
+Step 4: Gently slide the M.2 SSD into the designated slot, as noted in the photo above, and secure with the Philips head screw using a PH1 or smaller bit.

 Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: The M.2 SSD contains a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.